nicklockwood/layout/README.md

 ## Installation

-To install Layout using CocoaPods, add the following to your Podfile:
+To install Layout using CocoaPods, add the following to the top of your Podfile:

+	source 'git@github.schibsted.io:Rocket/cocoapod-specs.git'

+Then, add the following to the list of pod dependencies:

-	pod 'Layout', :git => 'git@github.schibsted.io:Rocket/layout.git'
+	pod 'Layout', '~> 0.1.1'

 This will include the Layout framework itself, and the open source Expression library, which is the only dependency.